-The University of Virginia community mourns the deaths of students D'Sean Perry, Lavel Davis Jr., and Devin Chandler, and the injuries two other students sustained, in a shooting on November 13, 2022 on Grounds.
-As of September 15, 2023, the suspect, a now-former student, has been charged and is awaiting trial.
+\The University of Virginia community continues to mourn the deaths of students D'Sean Perry, Lavel Davis Jr., and Devin Chandler, and the injuries two other students sustained, in a shooting on November 13, 2022 on Grounds.
+As of September 15, 2024, the suspect, a former student, has been charged and is awaiting trial.
 The calendar year 2022 crime statistics originating from this include three homicides, two aggravated assaults, and a weapons arrest.
-More information about the University's response to gun violence and crime prevention is available at https://safetyandsecurity.virginia.edu/
+More information about the University's response to gun violence and crime prevention is available at https://safetyandsecurity.virginia.edu/.

-Please note that for Clery Act reporting purposes, the Uniform Crime Reporting definition of motor vehicle theft is used.
-This includes electric or motorized scooters, electric or motorized bicycles, mopeds, and other self-propelled vehicles that run on land surfaces.
-For CY2022, out of the 106 motor vehicle thefts, this data included 1 motorcycle, 9 mopeds, 90 motorized/electric bikes or scooters, 4 passenger vehicles, and 2 utility vehicles.
-For more information about DSS' crime prevention initiative and response to the increase in property crimes, please see page 76 of this report.
+\\Please note that for Clery Act reporting purposes, the Uniform Crime Reporting (UCR) definition of motor vehicle theft is used.
+The UCR definition of motor vehicles includes electric or motorized scooters, electric or motorized bicycles, golf carts, "Gator" style work utility vehicles, mopeds, and other self-propelled vehicles that run on land surfaces.
+For CY2023, of the 86 motor vehicle thefts, four were passenger vehicles.
+The other motor vehicle thefts included 53 motorized/electric bikes or scooters, 20 mopeds, six work utility vehicles, two motorcycles, and one electric skateboard.
+For more information about DSS' crime prevention initiatives for property crimes, please see pages 75 and 76 of this report.